simonoxen/plastimatch/doc/sphinx/command_reference.rst

     --output-type float

 The next example shows how to resample the output image to a different geometry.
-The --offset option sets the position of the (center of) the first voxel of the image, the --dim option sets the number of voxels, and the --spacing option sets the distance between voxels.
-The units for offset and spacing are assumed to be millimeters. ::
+The --origin option sets the position of the (center of) the first voxel of the image, the --dim option sets the number of voxels, and the --spacing option sets the distance between voxels.
+The units for origin and spacing are assumed to be millimeters. ::

   plastimatch convert \
     --input dicom-in-dir \
     --output-img outfile.nrrd \
-    --offset "-200 -200 -165" \
+    --origin "-200 -200 -165" \
     --dim "250 250 110" \
     --spacing "2 2 2.5"